-You may configure and test the display, select the 50/60Hz filter, add a startup delay and reset to factory defaults from this menu.
+You may configure the process variable display, decimal places, 50/60Hz filter selection, display mode, and the run a display test from this menu.

 To configure STA options, follow the steps below.

 - 1. At the "CONFG OPTNS" screen, press SELECT. - 2.
 "DSPLY MODE" appears.
 Press SELECT to enter the menu.
 Choose between "PV", "AOUT" and "PV + AOUT" by using the UP or DOWN buttons.
 Press SELECT. - 3.
 Next, the "SET DPS" display appears.
 Press SELECT.
 Scroll through the available choices by using the UP or DOWN buttons and press SELECT once you have made your selection. - 4.
 "SET FILTR" appears; press SELECT.
 Here, you must select the proper line frequency of your AC source-50Hz or 60Hz; press SELECT. - 5 "START DELAY" appears; press SELECT.
 Here the desired startup delay can be entered by using the UP or DOWN buttons.
 This adds a delay after the STA has been initialized to allow the process input to stabilize.
 During initialization and delay all outputs are held in their failsafe mode.
 When the desired delay in seconds is displayed, press SELECT.
 START DELAY default is 0 seconds.